codedthinking/Chain.jl/README.md

 **Rule 2**

-Any expression but the first (in the flattened representation) will have the preceding result inserted as its first argument, unless at least one underscore `_` is present.
+Any expression but the first (in the flattened representation) will have the preceding result inserted as its first argument.
-In that case, all underscores will be replaced with the preceding result.

 If the expression is a symbol, the symbol is treated equivalently to a function call.